dtolnay/no-panic/README.md

 The error is not stellar but notice the ERROR\[no-panic\] part at the end that provides the name of the offending function.

+In addition there is a no-op `may_panic` macro, which demonstrates to the consumer that a given function may panic in certain situations.

 *Compiler support: requires rustc 1.31+*

 <br>